lshillman/personal-weather-dashboard/README.md

 ## Credits

-List collaborators and roles, and resources consulted: https://www.w3.org/WAI/
+As always:
+https://www.w3.org/WAI/

+And what would I have done without OpenWeather's API documentation:

 ## License

-Talk to me if you want to use this.
+You are hereby granted no rights.
+Talk to me if you want to use this for something.